COVID-19 has wreaked economic havoc globally and Australia is now officially in a recession for the first time in nearly three decades.

 According to Brennan Law Partners, specialists in Australian Consumer Law, “despite being subjected to scrutiny and criticism, automatic renewal clauses are not prohibited in Australia, either by statute or common law.”

-Silje Dreyer of GetReminded said, “The responsibility often rests with the consumer to be aware of when contracts are due for renewal.
+Tim Nicholas of GetReminded says, “The responsibility usually rests with the consumer to be aware of when contracts are due for renewal.
 We know that in the busy, fast-paced world we live in, trying to remember when every service contract is due for renewal can be a significant challenge for consumers.”

 ”Statistics show (according to savings.com.au) that Australians are more likely to get a divorce than change insurance providers.”

-The GetReminded app, a prompt to seek out the best deal, at the right time
+The GetReminded app is a prompt to seek out the best deal, at the right time

-Australian technology business, GetReminded, has developed an app to help empower consumers by prompting them to ask questions of service providers, at the right time: when their contracts are up for renewal.
+Australian-based startup GetReminded has launched an app that empowers consumers by prompting them to ask questions of their service providers at exactly the right time when their contracts are up for renewal.

 It can pay to ask